MoritzLange/dkb_personal_finances/README.md

   analyse it yourself, or you can use `data_analysis.ipynb` to see monthly rolling costs for each category and plot pie-charts of average costs for different time frames.

-**NB: If you fork this or in any other way upload your own version somewhere, make sure to remove all sensitive information from the source code!
-These include, amongst others, bank account numbers and (partial) credit card numbers!**

 ### Requirements